MEF-107-4K Multi-Band End Fed Half Wave Antenna Transformer 75:1 Ratio (3750:50 Ohms)

 - Hardware: Stainless Steel

 - Connector: Silver/Teflon SO-239

 Just add 1/2 half-wave wire to this transformer and tune the length to your preference.
 Note that the antenna will be working on multiple frequencies.
-Half-wave for 160m (~256 feet) will be two half-waves on 80m and four (4) half-wave on the 40m band.
-If you desire to use it on 30m or new 60m band only, just cut the half-wavelength wire for that frequency or any frequency from 1-10MHz.
+Half-wave for 160m (~256 feet) will be two half-waves on 80m and four (4) half-wave on the 40m bands.
+If you desire to use it on a 30m or new 60m band only, just cut the half-wavelength wire for that frequency or any frequency from 1-10MHz.
 The wire length can be calculated by the following formulas: